Teamweek/teamweek-ruby/README.md

 ### Building and using the gem

-if you want to test your changes, build and install the gem in your machine.
+If you want to test your changes, build and install the gem in your machine (see more at http://guides.rubygems.org/make-your-own-gem/).

 ```sh
 % gem build teamweek-ruby.gemspec